AnonymousAlligator/1531Project/src/assumptions.md

 ######################################
 Messages Functions

+-The channel_id will always be valid

 message_send:
+-message_id is assigned in the ordder that messages are sent.
 -If multiple people in a channel send messages at the same time, the messages are sent in order of increasing u_ID.

 message_remove: